 (2) If the Agency determines the plan will not satisfy the convenience standard set forth in Section 1-15 of this Act, then the Agency shall disapprove the manufacturer e-waste program plan and provide written notification of the disapproval and the reasons for the disapproval to the individual who serves as the point of contact for the manufacturer.
 Within 30 days after the date of disapproval, the manufacturer shall submit a revised manufacturer e-waste program plan that addresses the deficiencies noted in the Agency's disapproval.

-(c) Manufacturers shall assume financial responsibility for carrying out their e-waste program plans, including, but not limited to, financial responsibility for providing the packaging materials necessary to prepare shipments of collected residential CEDs in compliance with subsection (e) of Section 1-45, as well as financial responsibility for bulk transportation and recycling of collected residential CEDs.
+(c) Manufacturers shall assume financial responsibility for carrying out their e-waste program plans, including, but not limited to, financial responsibility for providing the packaging materials necessary to prepare shipments of collected CEDs from covered entities in compliance with subsection (e) of Section 1-45, as well as financial responsibility for bulk transportation and recycling of collected CEDs from covered entities.

 (Source: P.A.
 100-362, eff.
 8-25-17; 100-433, eff.
 8-25-17; 100-592, eff.
 6-22-18; 100-1165, eff.
 6-1-19; 101-81, eff.
 7-12-19.)